VISTA Host Sites

 Minnesota Urban Debate League (MNUDL) serves over 800 students in Minneapolis and St. Paul and is a program of Augsburg University.
 The mission of the MNUDL is to empower students to become engaged learners, critical thinkers, and active citizens who are effective advocates for themselves and their communities.
 Through debate students use their voice, build power and change in their own life and their community.

 For nearly 60 years, Search Institute has been a leader and partner for organizations around the world in discovering what kids need to succeed.
 Their research, resources, and expertise help partners in organizations, schools, and community coalitions solve critical challenges in the lives of young people.

 Minneapolis Public Schools – Roosevelt High School

 Roosevelt High School is one of the most ethnically diverse schools in the Minneapolis Public Schools District (and in Minnesota).
-Situated in South Minneapolis, just off the Blue Line, they draw students from across the city and metro area.
-The VISTA supports the building of systems, structures, and activities that increase positive interactions between students and community members and to increase student voice in instructional feedback and school policies, especially as it relates to issues of equity.
+Situated in South Minneapolis, just off the Blue Line, Roosevelt draws students from across the city and metro area.

 Founded in 1997 Minnesota Alliance With Youth works with and for youth, engaging them as equal partners in finding the most effective and equitable solutions to our state’s graduation crisis.
 The Alliance works in partnership with youth to ensure that ALL young people have equitable educational opportunities that foster their individual assets, honor their voices, and prepare them to reach their goals.